makerdao/pipeline-overview/README.md

 In case there are changes to the site that are not just the underlying data, build it with:

     npm run build

+## Development

+Fire the Webpack dev server with:

+    npm run dev-server